eoinkelly/notes/ios-swift-objc/units-of-code.md

     * Mostly useful to Apple only

 3. Application accessible
-    * You bundle them wiht your app so it can always access them and doesn't depend on something else in your system
+    * You bundle them with your app so it can always access them and doesn't depend on something else in your system

 ## An alternative to using a framework